-Comprehensive guide to the PISA data underlying the Educational Stratification in PISA tool
+Comprehensive guide to the PISA data underlying EduStrat (Educational Stratification in PISA)

 The Programme for International Student Assessment (PISA) is a triennial international survey coordinated by the Organisation for Economic Co-operation and Development (OECD) since 2000.
 PISA assesses the extent to which 15-year-old students near the end of compulsory education have acquired the knowledge and skills essential for full participation in modern societies.